Breeding of strawberries: United States

 In 1920 a large shift in the breeding of strawberries occurred.
 Breeding stopped being a largely private personal endeavor and became a government matter when the United States department of Agriculture started to fund strawberry breeding.
 The Plant Patent Act of 1930 gave plant breeders the same status as mechanical and chemical inventors had through patent law.
 The early objectives of the breeding stations were to develop new varieties to better satisfy the American demand for better dessert, canning and freezing varieties.
 In the late 1930s and 40s disease resistance became an objective of breeding, particularly to red stele root disease.
 The 1937 federal work objectives included goals of improving resistance to disease and improving tolerance of long and short days as well as high and low temperatures.

 Great Britain

 By the 1950s many American varieties were being used in Great Britain such as the F. vesca x F. chiloensis In the mid 50s, varieties were released that were resistant to red stele root disease.

 France

 Unlike Great Britain and the United States, France allowed strawberry breeding to remain a largely private study for the early 20th century.
 This allowed individual breeders to follow their own curiosity and work with plants that were atypical for the time.
 A notable example is Charles Simmen's work with ever-bearing strawberries.

 Private sector funded breeding

 As part of research and development, many agricultural businesses have seen fit to invest in the development of their own varieties.

 Genetics of strawberries

 Strawberries have many different chromosome numbers.
+These are typically multiples of seven chromosomes, for example diploid being x2, octaploid being x8.
 While these are four of the most common numbers of chromosome pairs some strawberries can have as many as 16.